Mikael Pernfors: Career

 Pernfors played a topspin-heavy baseline game with a double-handed backhand, like his countrymen Björn Borg and Mats Wilander, but he lacked their consistency and relied on a crowd-pleasing game full of variety, liberally employing the drop shot and the topspin lob.

 Before turning professional, Pernfors played tennis for two years at Seminole Community College, then the University of Georgia in the United States and became the first player since Dennis Ralston two decades earlier to win back-to-back NCAA singles titles in 1984 and 1985.

 In 1986 Pernfors reached his first (and only) Grand Slam singles final at the French Open.
 He defeated Olivier Delaître, Stefan Edberg, Robert Seguso, Martín Jaite, Boris Becker in the quarterfinals and Henri Leconte in the semifinals.
-In the final, he lost in straight sets to then world No. 1, Ivan Lendl, 3–6, 2–6, 4–6.
+In the final, he lost in straight sets to then world No. 1, Ivan Lendl.

 Pernfors played for Sweden in the final of the Davis Cup in 1986.
 He won one singles rubber against Paul McNamee in straight sets and lost the other to Pat Cash in five sets – after winning the first two – as Australia beat Sweden 3–2.
-The following year at Wimbledon he again lost a two-set lead, falling to Jimmy Connors 6–1, 6–1, 5–7, 4–6, 2–6 after having led 6–1, 6–1, 4–1, and afterwards 3–0 in the fourth set.
+The following year at Wimbledon he again lost a two-set lead, falling to Jimmy Connors in five sets after having led 6–1, 6–1, 4–1, and afterwards 3–0 in the fourth set.

 In 1988, Pernfors won his first top-level singles title at Los Angeles, defeating Andre Agassi in the final.
 His second came just a month later in Scottsdale, Arizona.